-Safe removal of mercury fillings from Greenville, SC area dentist
+Safe removal of silver mercury fillings (amalgams) from Greenville, SC, area dentist

 The potential dangers of mercury have been widely publicized for many years.
 Most people are well aware of the fact that mercury has been removed from products such as thermometers.
 As studies have continued to find, the exposure to mercury vapors from amalgam fillings may also be a concern.

 The truth is, when the dentist and staff are properly trained and the removal protocol is followed precisely, the danger for exposure is greatly reduced.
-Dr. Palmer and his team at Palmer Distinctive Dentistry have years of experience and training in the proper and safe removal of mercury fillings.
+Dr. Palmer and his team at Palmer Distinctive Dentistry have years of experience and training in the proper and safe removal of silver mercury fillings (amalgams).

 Some of the safety measures we take include: